 - Protecting the corporate veil.
 Limiting personal liability is one of the hallmarks of corporate status, but it’s not impermeable or immune from various threats.
 It has to be proactively maintained and assessed.
 Clear, compliant, and consistent recordkeeping allows shareholders and other equity owners to preserve critical protections against lawsuits and legal actions that target their personal assets.
-Failing to follow proper protocol, comply with applicable laws and regulations, and safeguard the shield of limited liability creates the risk for court to “pierce the corporate veil,” no matter what corporate “form” you’ve chosen.
+Failing to follow proper protocol, comply with applicable laws and regulations, and safeguard the shield of limited liability creates the risk for a court to “pierce the corporate veil,” no matter what corporate “form” you’ve chosen.

 - Ensuring compliance.
 Corporate compliance should be a focal point in any industry, especially those subject to stringent regulatory oversite.
 For corporations, solid recordkeeping practices can ensure the ability to furnish needed documentation, minutes, and other records should they be requested by a regulatory authority.
-This may include the IRS in matters involving taxes, OSHA for workplace safety violations, federal financial regulators such as the SEC, and even various state and federal health officials that conduct audits or investigations when corporations work within the health care space.
+This may include the IRS in matters involving taxes, OSHA for workplace safety violations, federal financial regulators such as the SEC, and even various state and federal health officials that conduct audits or investigations when corporations work within the healthcare space.
 Not being able to provide the right records can pose serious consequences.

-- Corporate transactions – Shareholders, partners, and other corporate owners have an interest in positioning their companies for success, which is why due diligence is a best practice in nearly any corporate transaction - including corporate reorganizations.
+- Corporate transactions.
+Shareholders, partners, and other corporate owners have an interest in positioning their companies for success, which is why due diligence is a best practice in nearly any corporate transaction – including corporate reorganizations.
 Whether it’s a merger and acquisition, restructuring, or even a dissolution, owners should know prospective buyers or partners are likely to examine records as a means to gauge past performance and future progress.
 Incomplete records can compromise a deal, lowering price and profits or eliminating them altogether.